 By starting your own online business, you have the potential to turn a small amount of money into something many times larger without risking a lot of money upfront.

-With stocks, its difficult to obtain this kind of leverage without trading options or investing heavily on the margin.
+With stocks, it's difficult to obtain this kind of leverage without trading options or investing heavily in the margin.

 More Flexibility and Broader Options

 When you trade stocks, there are only a finite number of ways to make money — your stocks can appreciate in value or you can get paid with dividends.
 Of course, there are many ways to trade securities but making money pretty much boils down to these 2 basic factors.